What is a Geriatric Psychiatrist?

 Psychiatrists will always look for reversible (treatable) causes of cognitive impairment, such as Depression, vitamin deficiencies, hormone (ie thyroid) abnormalities, and medication side-effects when assessing for the possibility of a Dementia.

 What are some of the behavioral or psychiatric symptoms that can occur with Dementia?

 In addition to the well known symptoms of memory loss and confusion that can occur in Dementia, behavioral symptoms are very common and can include: agitation, aggression, hallucinations, paranoia, delusions, confused time relationships (mixing up the past and present), insomnia, reversed sleep cycle (up all night and sleeping all day), not recognizing their own home or family, and apathy (little interest in anything, but mood is not depressed).

-Depression (“Major Depression”) is a serious mood disorder that can result in difficulty functioning due to symptoms like sadness, low energy, insomnia or sleep changes, poor appetite, and cognitive deficits.
-In severe cases it can include symptoms like feelings of worthlessness, feelings that life is not worth living, and thoughts of ending one’s life.
+Depression (Major Depression) is a serious mood disorder that can result in difficulty functioning due to symptoms such as sadness, low energy, insomnia or sleep changes, poor appetite, and cognitive deficits.
+In severe cases it can include symptoms such as feelings of worthlessness, feelings that life is not worth living, and thoughts of ending one’s life.

 Are there research trials for potential new treatments for Alzheimer’s Disease?

 Yes, there are many treatment trials seeking safer and more effective treatments for Alzheimer’s Disease.
 Dr. Barnas is a clinical investigator for some of these potential new treatments.